 Do you need to get a court order to adopt a child?

 The approval of a family law judge in the county where you or the child you are adopting resides is necessary, yes.
 This is true whether you are going through a state agency or a private adoption method.
-An extensive background check of you and anyone else living in your household will be done, and a review of your physical home by the Texas Department of Family and Protective Services (TDFPS).
+The Texas Department of Family and Protective Services (TDFPS) will conduct an extensive background check on you and everyone living in your household.
+They will also review your physical home as part of the evaluation process.
 All in all, the process can take months, if not longer, to complete due to the state needing to ensure that you are an appropriate person to adopt a child.

 A mother can revoke her consent to allow you to adopt her child after the child is born.
 She does not have long to wait after the child’s birth to do so, however.
 If she tells you that she is OK with the adoption during this short time, it becomes nearly impossible for her to revoke her consent in the future.
 She would have to show that she only agreed to the adoption due to fraud or coercion– both of which are unlikely to have occurred.